 Some apps using this technology can use a phone’s GPS and compass.
 By knowing where you are, these can offer information relevant to you, and in the process, enhancing your current perception of reality.
 Pokémon Go is a good example.
 Think of swiping out your phone’s camera in a public place, and placing it in front of a building and it shows you a brief history of the structure.
 Or for firms, it could instantly display vacancies if they have any.
 Now you get the picture.

-How is it different from VR (Virtual Reality)?
+How is Augmented Reality (AR) different from VR (Virtual Reality)?

 We have also heard of virtual reality (VR).
 What is the difference between the AR and VR?
 Virtual Reality totally replaces our real world with a virtual one.
 When you put on the VR headset, you’re immersed into a totally different world.
 On the flip side, augmented reality adds graphics, sounds, and even haptic feedback to the natural world as it exists, hence, AR is closer to the real world when compared to VR that replaces everything.